 Zahman estimates that he is owed $15,000 and that others are due even more.

 Neither Expedite nor APS returned calls seeking comment.
-APS is also the lead contractor on a $35 million repair job at NYCHA’s Pink Houses.
 In 2015, NJ.com reported that a firm called APS Contracting was fired from a project repairing the Union County family courthouse because of the firm’s failure to pay subcontractors, among other issues.
+(A separate company, APS Contractors, is the lead contractor on a $35 million repair job at NYCHA’s Pink Houses.)

 In a statement to City Limits, STV’s senior director for corporate communications Jill Bonamusa wrote: “In our role as Construction Manager as Agent, we do not oversee or manage payments that the general contractor or its subcontractors make to their respective employees.
 We do not owe anyone money.”